 So how can you avoid having your young athlete getting repetitive use injuries?
 Here are four recommendations for parents:

-- Encourage free play.
 “So many of the kids I see with repetitive use injuries are so busy with school and sports and professional sports instruction.
 They have no time just to play with their friends,” says Dr. Cain.
-If you have one of these really gifted athletes with elite abilities, protect them from overtraining and instead, ease off training.
+If you have one of these really gifted athletes with elite abilities, protect them from overtraining.
+Instead, ease off training.
 “If you have a son with a great pitching arm, let him do other things and play other sports and ease off the baseball.
 If you look at the kids who play in the Little League World Series, very few of those kids go on to success in college or the pros because they’re either injured or burned out so early.”

 If you have a very driven athlete, or a coach with the mentality of “no pain, no gain” encourage your child to listen to his or her body.
 Pain is a sign of a problem.
 “It is not normal for a child to have pain when they participate in a sport,” says Dr. Cain.
 Trying to play through pain can lead to permanent problems.
 If you see your child in pain, pull them out, rest them, and get them evaluated by a physician.